Easy Moist Cornbread

 Instructions

-- Add in your buttermilk, eggs, and the larger amount of melted butter and stir until everything is just incorporated.
-You don't want to over-mix.
+- Add in the buttermilk (360 grams/ 1 ½ cups), eggs (2 large), and the larger amount of melted butter (8 tablespoons).
+Stir until everything is just incorporated- try not to over-mix.

 - Carefully remove the hot cast iron skillet from the oven.
-Add the 2 TBSP butter you divided out to the pan and swirl around until the bottom is coated.
-Pour your cornbread batter into the skillet and immediately place skillet back into the hot oven.
-If you are using a baking dish instead of a cast iron skillet, coat it with the reserved melted butter.
+Add the remaining melted butter (about 2 tablespoons) to the skillet and swirl it around until the bottom is coated.
+Pour the cornbread batter into the skillet and immediately place the skillet back into the hot oven.

-- Cook at 450F (232C) for about 20 minutes or until a tester comes out with moist crumb from the center.
-If you want a crispier top, put it under the broiler for 1-2 minutes, watching it very closely.
+- Bake for 20 minutes or until a toothpick inserted into the center comes out with moist crumbs.
+For a crispier top, put it under the broiler for 1-2 minutes, watching it very closely.

-- As an optional extra step in increase the moistness of this cornbread, run a stick of butter over the top of the bread while it is still hot.
-The butter will melt down into the bread and keep it extra moist and delicious!
-Use as much as you like of the stick.
-I just rub it all over until it is well coated.
+- Optional: Run a stick of butter over the top of the baked cornbread while it is still hot.
+The butter will seep into the bread and keep it extra moist and flavorfulnd keep it extra moist and delicious.

 Notes